atomix/atomix.github.io/docs/latest/user-manual/primitives/primitive-protocols.md

 }
 ```

-## Protocol Partitioners
+### Protocol Partitioners

 Many distributed primitives are partitioned among all the partitions in the configured [`PartitionGroup`][PartitionGroup].
-For example, when putting a key/value in a [`ConsistentMap`][ConsistentMap], the key is mapped to a partition using a configured [`Partitioner`][Partitioner].
+For example, when putting a key/value in a [`AtomicMap`][AtomicMap], the key is mapped to a partition using a configured [`Partitioner`][Partitioner].
 This allows the cluster to scale by spreading data across multiple partitions.

 For partitioned primitives, most primitive implementations encode keys to strings and then use the default Murmur 3 hash to map the key to a partition.
 Users can provide custom [`Partitioner`][Partitioner]s to alter this behavior in the protocol configuration: